The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/case-study.md

 #### `server/db/pool.js`

-1. Why does the application use a connection pool instead of creating a new database connection for each request?
-2. `pool.js` checks for `process.env.PG_CONNECTION_STRING` first and falls back to individual variables (`PG_HOST`, `PG_PORT`, etc.) if it isn't set.
-Why might a deployed application use a connection string while a local development environment uses individual variables?
+1. `pool.js` checks for `process.env.PG_CONNECTION_STRING` first and falls back to individual variables (`PG_HOST`, `PG_PORT`, etc.) if it isn't set.
+Look into connection strings provided by Render.
+Then consider: how does `pool.js` make it possible to change which configuration is used depending on the provided environment variables?

 **<details><summary>Answers</summary>**

-1. Opening a new database connection on every request is slow and resource-intensive.
-A connection pool creates a fixed set of connections that are reused across requests, making the application significantly faster and preventing the database from being overwhelmed by too many simultaneous connections.
-2. Hosting providers like Render provide a single `DATABASE_URL` connection string for deployed databases.
-Individual variables (`PG_HOST`, `PG_PORT`, etc.) are more convenient when configuring a local database by hand.
-Supporting both means the same `pool.js` works in both environments without modification.
+1. Hosting providers like Render provide a single `DATABASE_URL` connection string for deployed databases.
+Individual variables (`PG_HOST`, `PG_PORT`, etc.) are more convenient when configuring a local database by hand. `pool.js` creates two separate configurations: one using the `PG_CONNECTION_STRING` and the other using individual variables.
+It checks to see if this `PG_CONNECTION_STRING` exists, and if it does, it uses the production configuration.
+If not, it uses the development configuration.
+This makes it possible to use this same file in both situations without modification.
+Instead, we just change which environment variables we provide.

 </details>